nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 ```

+---

 #### Use Case B: Azure Managed Identities (Web API & Key Vault)

 **Scenario:** You decide to host the `.NET Thumbnail Maker` in **Azure App Service**.
-Remember that `PARTNER_API_SECRET` from Phase 2 that we needed to send billing data?
-The app needs to securely pull that secret from **Azure Key Vault**.
+Remember that `PARTNER_API_SECRET` from Phase 2 that we needed to send billing data to the external partner?
+The app needs to securely pull that exact secret from **Azure Key Vault** so it can perform the OAuth Client Credentials flow.

-**The Concept (The Invisible Trust):** Because Microsoft owns both the Azure App Service (where your code runs) and the Azure Key Vault, they can establish a deeply integrated trust.
-Azure *knows* exactly which physical server is running your application.
+**The Concept (The Invisible Trust):** Because Microsoft owns both the Azure App Service (where your code runs) and the Azure Key Vault (where the secret lives), they can establish a deeply integrated trust.
+Azure *knows* exactly which physical server is running your application at the hypervisor level.

-**The Flow: Step-by-Step**
-Here is exactly how your code gets access to Key Vault without you ever typing a password.
+**The Flow: Step-by-Step** Here is exactly how your code gets access to Key Vault without you ever typing a password.

 ```mermaid
 sequenceDiagram